⇰ To Index Page

 Spirit or Soul or life force or Consciousness is the unknown or missing link.
 This subject is beyond observation and experimentation, just guess work.
 Many believe, Soul retains personality, memory after death.
 They also need to eat, roam, think, and feel bad & happy, like life on earth.
 So, they can bless or curse.

 Pithrus or spirits are beyond physical world.
 Heaven, Hell and Pithru loga are abstract concepts like happiness, sadness, fear and suffering.
-They are not physical worlds or entities.
-Even soul/spirit can be abstract concepts, not physical objects.
+They may not be physical worlds or entities.

 Are Pithrus just memory of dead ancestors (existing in the mind of living)?